Better to see Chapter 1 Introduction of Traffic Safety (2004)

 While there is broad agreement, the differences between observed and calculated distributions, which are well above what is expected by chance in so large a sample, reflect that some drivers do indeed have higher crash rates than others [Peck, McBride, and Coppin 1971].
 The California rate for police-reported crashes has remained close to about 0.05 crashes per year [Gebers and Peck 1987].
 In various examples we use a larger rate of 0.1 crashes per year, which is considered more reflective of other US states, as indicated in, for example, the data of Evans and Wasielewski [1982] for Michigan.
 The police-reported crash rate is of course critically dependent on the threshold criterion for reporting, and on levels of police enforcement; it should not be interpreted to reflect safer driving in one jurisdiction compared to another.

-crash per day, so that after n days we would expect n crashes.
-However, a rate of one crash per day, on
+on average one crash per day, so that after n days we would expect n crashes.
+However, a rate of one crash per day,

-average, is not going to lead to exactly n crashes because of randomness, but
+on average, is not going to lead to exactly n crashes because of randomness,

 (n + Ön) fatalities,

-Applying this simple formula enables one to compute errors in quantities
+this simple formula enables one to compute errors in quantities formed by

-formed by combining observed quantities which may be assumed to arise from
+combining observed quantities which may be assumed to arise from Poisson-like

 Statistical inference